 What is Tencel™?

 The manufacturing of lyocell produces no harmful byproducts and is significantly less wasteful than the manufacture of other fibres.
 Cellulose, its principal ingredient, is easily obtained from managed tree farms.
 These farms practice harmless forestry habits.
-Furthermore, The amine oxide solvent is non-toxic, and because it is almost completely recycled during manufacturing, it is not released into the environment.
+Furthermore, the amine oxide solvent used to treat Tencel™ is non-toxic, and because it is almost completely recycled during manufacturing, it is not released into the environment.
 The water used in the process of Tencel™ is recycled and the solvent is reused to form new fibres, in a bid to keep waste to a minimum.